 Mannan people are seen in Idukky and Kottayam districts and a few in Palghat district.
 They are engaged in agriculture, collection of forest produces and fishing.
 They used to live in bamboo huts on tree tops, in the forest areas until the recent past.
 They were experts in weaving thin mats named 'Kannadi paya' (Mirror mat).
 Even now they have their own king named Kozhimala Raja-Mannan and his subjects used to gather together for meetings every year.

-Read more about Mannan at A Peep into the Tribalscape (10 narrative profiles and travelogues).
+Read the complete story of Mannan in A Peep into the Tribalscape

 Alternate names: Mudugar, Muduvan